 How long does the child rider last?

-Another important note is the fact that you are guaranteed the option to convert all or some of the term policy into a permanent policy when the child reaches age of maturity.
+Another important note is the fact that you are guaranteed the option to convert all or some of the term policy into a permanent policy when the child reaches age of majority.
 There may be limits as to how much coverage you can convert.
 As an example, some life insurance companies may only allow you to convert up to 5x the original face amount of the rider.
 If we stay with the previously mentioned example, this means you would be able to convert the term policy into a $50,000 permanent policy.

 No parent ever wishes to go through the heartache of losing and burying a child, but a child rider will ensure you have the financial flexibility to pay for a funeral and take time off to be with family as you grieve.